AdobeDocs/express-add-ons-docs/src/pages/guides/develop/index.md

 <InlineAlert slots="text" variant="info"/>

 Each page of your design is considered a single rendition.
-See the [SDK references](../../references/addonsdk/app-document.md) for additional rendition options and values):
+See the [SDK references](../../references/addonsdk/app-document.md) for additional rendition options and values.

 ```js
 import AddOnSdk from "https://new.express.adobe.com/static/add-on-sdk/sdk.js";